 Electric Potential

-Similar to potential energy for electrostatic forces, UE, static electric fields are also conservative:
+Similar to potential energy for electrostatic forces, $U_E$, static electric fields are also conservative:

-Electric Potential, V (from static ):
+Electric Potential, $V$ (from static ):

-Where Coulomb’s force constant, ke=14πϵo9×109 [Nm2C2]
+Where Coulomb’s force constant, $k_e=\frac{1}{4\pi\epsilon_o}\approx9\times10^9\space\left[\frac{Nm^2}{C^2}\right]$

 Similarity Chart (Gradients):